 Tele-learning Sessions and Web-based Training

-CWCF provides conference call training sessions ("tele-learning") to co-op developer members.
+CWCF provides conference call training sessions ("tele-learning") to co-op developer members and increasingly often to worker co-op members.
 Anyone may access the PowerPoint presentations, session notes and/or the audio recordings at: http://www.coopzone.coop/en/taxonomy/term/167/9 .
 These sessions cover topics as diverse as marketing, taxation and co-op legislation - and many more.

-CWCF seeks to create an on-line archive of WC policies and bylaws.
+CoopZone maintains an on-line archive of WC and multi-stakeholder co-op bylaws, available here.
 Any member with such documentation to share is asked to forward them to CWCF's Executive Director.

 Access to Technical Assistance Grants, and Capital

-The CWCF provides small grants to co-op members of CWCF to hire professional help (developers and lawyers who are members of CoopZone, and potentially others, if necessary) to deal with challenging issues they are facing.
-Write to the Executive Director for an application form.
+The CWCF provides small grants ($500 to $1,000) to co-op members of CWCF to hire professional help (developers and lawyers who are members of CoopZone, and potentially others, if necessary) to deal with issues they are facing.
 CWCF can also help groups identify other sources of start-up and development grants.
 In addition, CWCF staff can directly provide technical assistance.
+Information on CWCF's Technical Assistance Program is available here.
 Further, CWCF may be able to provide capital to your co-operative through our Tenacity Works Worker Co-op Fund, typically with loans in the range of $15,000 to $50,000.

 Access to Professionals who provide Technical Assistance to Co-ops